 The Department of Immigration’s policy recognised that your family circumstances may change during the visa validity period.
 The policy makes it easier for a partner or a newborn child born outside Australia to obtain the same Business Subclass 188 PIV visa.

 New family members (subsequent entrants) applying for the same Business Subclass 188 PIV visa will be assessed without having to reassess whether all the other visa holders in your family unit still satisfy the Business 188 PIV visa criteria.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you to understand your immigration status (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you to understand your immigration status (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa